mactul/discordslashcommands/README.md

 Discordslashcommand is an extension library to discord.py\
 It allows you to easily manipulate discord slash (/) commands.\
-You can create commands that will follow a particular patern and that will be easy to use on the discord application.
+You can create commands that will follow a particular pattern and that will be easy to use on the discord application.

 ## installation